|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 In order to track requests for access to your bucket, you can enable access logging.
 Each access log record provides details about a single access request, such as the requester, bucket name, request time, request action, response status, and error code, if any.
 Access log information can be useful in security and access audits.
 It can also help you learn about your customer base and understand your Amazon S3 bill.

 There is no extra charge for enabling server access logging on an Amazon S3 bucket; however, any log files the system delivers to you will accrue the usual charges for storage.
 (You can delete the log files at any time.)
 No data transfer charges will be assessed for log file delivery, but access to the delivered log files is charged the same as any other data transfer.

 By default, logging is disabled.
 To enable access logging, you must do the following:

 Turn on the log delivery by adding logging configuration on the bucket for which you want Amazon S3 to deliver access logs.
 We will refer to this bucket as the source bucket.

 Grant the Amazon S3 Log Delivery group write permission on the bucket where you want the access logs saved.
 We will refer to this bucket as the target bucket.

 Server access logging is in beta and subject to change in future releases.
-Please provide feedback on this functionality in the Amazon S3 Developer Forum.
+Please provide feedback on this functionality in the Discussion Forum.

 To turn on log delivery, you provide the following logging configuration information: